fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 7: سُورَةُ الأَعۡرَافِ (Al-A'raaf) - 151**
+**Surah 29: سُورَةُ العَنكَبُوتِ (Al-Ankaboot) - 45**

-Said [Moses]: "O my Sustainer!
-Grant Thou forgiveness unto me and my brother, and admit us unto Thy grace: for Thou art the most merciful of the merciful!"
+CONVEY [unto others] whatever of this divine writ has been revealed unto thee, and be constant in prayer: for, behold, prayer restrains [man] from loathsome deeds and from all that runs counter to reason; and remembrance of God is indeed the greatest [good].
+And God knows all that you do.
  <!--END_SECTION:quran-->